TChotibut/ml-for-physical-scientists/README.md

 ## Announcement

 * 01-14-2021: Unless announced here or on the facebook group, we will meet every Monday from 11.00am-12.00pm virtually on [Zoom](https://chula.zoom.us/j/5943943895?pwd=dmpxc3NBMXFPam1FeGtTY2tsdm95UT09) ( password: MLPhys ).
+Outside of the weekly virtual meeting, attendances are expected to learn privately at their convenience from the videos to be posted in the announcement, roughly about 2-hour weekly lectures.
+The purpose of the virtual meeting is to stimulate the discussion among attendances, as well as to have an interactive session where questions about lecture and homework shall be asked.

 ## Course Description: